-- the academy operates the Trust's safer recruitment procedures including by ensuring that there is at least one person on every recruitment panel who has completed Safer Recruitment training; - the Single Central Record is complete and up to date; - a senior leader has DSL responsibility and arrangements are in place for deputising; - the local authority is informed of the named persons with DSL responsibility; - on appointment, the DSL undertakes interagency training and also undertakes DSL 'new to role' and appropriate updates and other training as recommended by the LSCB, at least annually; - each Deputy DSL is trained to the same level as the DSL; - the DSL or a deputy is available to staff at all times during academy hours in term time; - Ensure the academy has clear systems and processes in place for identifying possible mental health problems in students, including clear routes to escalate concerns and clear referral and accountability systems. - all other staff have Safeguarding training updated as appropriate; - the Safeguarding & Child Protection procedures (the academy's appendix to this policy) are reviewed annually; - consideration is given to how children may be taught about safeguarding.
-This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or through sex and relationship education (SRE). - Each academy governing body will identify a named governor for safeguarding.
+- the academy operates the Trust's safer recruitment procedures including by ensuring that there is at least one person on every recruitment panel who has completed Safer Recruitment training; - the Single Central Record is complete and up to date; - a senior leader has DSL responsibility and arrangements are in place for deputising; - the local authority is informed of the named persons with DSL responsibility; - on appointment, the DSL undertakes interagency training and also undertakes DSL 'new to role' and appropriate updates and other training as recommended by the LSCB, at least annually; - each Deputy DSL is trained to the same level as the DSL; - the DSL or a deputy is available to staff at all times during academy hours in term time; - Ensure the academy has clear systems and processes in place for identifying possible mental health problems in students, including clear routes to escalate concerns and clear referral and accountability systems. - all other staff have Safeguarding training updated as appropriate.